January 2005 – September 2014

 - Kipepeo farmers have established tree nurseries and woodlots on their farms, reducing over-reliance on trees from the forest

-- The project is a successful model for forest conservation
+- The project has proved that incentive-based co-management is a successful model for forest conservation

 National Museums of Kenya